mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 The `CrudProvider` component is optional, but it can be used to easily pass a single `dataSource` and `dataSourceCache` to the CRUD subcomponents inside it as context.
 Alternatively, each of those components can take its own `dataSource` and `dataSourceCache` as props.

+Each component has a `pageTitle` prop that can be used to set a page title.

 ### `List` component